donbagger/plugin-dexpaprika/README.md

 ### Search for a Token

 ```
-Search for Bitcoin on DexPaprika
+Search for PENGU on DexPaprika
 ```

 ### View Pool Details